Posting Policy and Procedures

 - To get permission for this form of publicity, please complete the Office of Student Engagement Publicity Request Form, with the text, design and location attached, and submit to the OSE for approval.

-- Napkin holders can be placed in the Schott Dining Hall and/or Einstein Bagels.
+- Napkin holders can be placed in the Schott Dining Hall.
 There are 200 napkin holders in the Dining Hall and adjacent areas.

 - The format for the napkin holder publicity is a rectangle that is 6 inches X 4 inches.
-Groups will only be able to print on one side.
+Groups will only be able to use one side of the napkin holders.

 - Napkin Holders will be reserved on a first-come, first-served basis and groups may only use one side of the holder.